Omori (video game): Plot

 By choosing the latter, Sunny and Kel venture to find Aubrey and her new friends bullying Basil.
 They discover that she has stolen Basil's photo album, ostensibly to stop him from vandalizing it.
 After confronting Aubrey, they return the album to Basil, though some photos are missing.
 Basil lends the album to Sunny, believing he needs it more.
-While eating dinner together, Basil becomes mortified as he learns of Sunny's impending departure and runs to the bathroom.
+While eating dinner together, Basil becomes visibly distressed as he learns of Sunny's impending departure and runs to the bathroom.
 Sunny finds him in a hallucinatory panic attack, but leaves him alone out of fear.
 The next day, Kel and Sunny encounter Aubrey and her gang surrounding Basil at their old hangout spot.
 After they confront her, Aubrey angrily pushes Basil into a lake.
 Sunny dives in to rescue him, but both boys are saved from drowning by the arrival of Hero, and they carry Basil back to his home.

 Kel and Hero offer to have a sleepover in Sunny's house.
 In his sleep, they return to Basil's now-dilapidated house, where Omori is transported to the more disturbing "Black Space".
 Basil appears in different areas, repeatedly attempting to talk to him about something before dying gruesomely each time.
 In the final room, Omori kills Basil and places himself atop a throne of massive, red hands.
 On the last day before Sunny's departure, the others reconcile with Aubrey, discovering she had kept the photos containing Mari from the album.
 Coming to terms with Mari's death, the reunited friend group decide to spend their final night together at Basil's house, despite him refusing to leave his room.

 Eventually, in his dreams, Sunny finally confronts the truth about Mari's death: Sunny was frustrated that he couldn't perform as well as anticipated on the violin (which was a gift from his friends), and threw the violin down the stairs on the day of an upcoming recital, shattering it.
 This infuriated Mari, and as Sunny tried to walk away from her, she blocked his path and he accidentally pushed her down their staircase, killing her.
 Basil arrived at that moment and witnessed the incident; devastated over Mari's death and in denial that Sunny did it, he helped frame her death as suicide by hanging her corpse.
-As the boys finished, they glanced at Mari's body, its immediate appearance shaping their subsequent hallucinations.
-While Basil was consumed by guilt and self-loathing, Sunny's suicidal depression led him to create Headspace and his alter ego Omori to repress his trauma.
-To prevent the truth from being rediscovered, Omori "resets" Headspace whenever memories of the incident resurface.
+As the boys finished, they glanced at Mari's hanging body, its immediate appearance shaping their subsequent hallucinations.
+While Basil was consumed by guilt and self-loathing, Sunny's depression led him to create Headspace and his alter ego, Omori, to repress his trauma.
 After facing the reality, Sunny wakes up in the middle of the night, leaving the player with the choice of either confronting Basil or falling back asleep.